HangenYuu/SeeFood102/README.md

+**Update: The app is live!
+Head to [https://huggingface.co/spaces/HangenYuu/SeeFood102Gradio](https://huggingface.co/spaces/HangenYuu/SeeFood102Gradio) to try out.**

 # SeeFood102 (= SeeFood101 + MLOps)

 This is an iteration on my previous project [SeeFood101](https://github.com/HangenYuu/SeeFood101).
 In SeeFood101, I just got familiar with model training, working mostly out of Jupyter Notebook, a folder storing helper function, a Tensorboard session for training monitoring, and simple demo with Gradio [here](https://huggingface.co/spaces/HangenYuu/SeeFood101v1).
 For model training, this is enough.

 However, machine learning does not stop at model training.
 Usually, a model is trained to solve a business problem, and to serve this end, the model needs *deploying* to be accessible and *monitoring* to make sure that is works properly.
 This is called MLOps, and it's a totally different breed from model training.

 This project is my attempt at learning the ropes of MLOps.
+The demo is nothing impressive on its own, the interesting thing is the

-Current progress visualized
+My current progress visualized

 ![Current progress visualized - a system architecture diagram drawn with Excalidraw, showing User, Docker, ECS, ECR, S3, GitHub Actions, Hydra, TensorBoard, PyTorch Lightning, ONNX, ONNX Runtime, and DVC](assets/SeeFood102diagram.png)